|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In January of 2013, YPY submitted another formal booking request to the U-Vic administration, to conduct the same “Choice” Chain peaceful demonstration with signs and literature distribution on February 1, 2013.
 The request was submitted at least ten business days prior to the event.
 YPY club leaders met with U-Vic officials, did a full walk around of the approved location, and discussed various issues.
 U-Vic approved the event to go ahead on February 1, 2013, and YPY planned accordingly.

 At approximately 4:30 p.m. on January 31, 2013, the day before this approved event was scheduled to take place, Jim Dunsdon, Vice-President of U-Vic Student Affairs and one of the representatives that YPY had met with in the planning of the event, phoned the president of YPY and informed him that their peaceful demonstration could not proceed because the UVSS had informed him that YPY, as a UVSS club, had been banned from hosting “Choice” Chain on campus.
 But UVSS’s purported “ban” (see fourth section of this report) had already expired.

 Nevertheless, Mr. Dunsdon insisted that YPY’s approved event could not proceed unless the UVSS’s now-expired ban was “reversed”.

 These events culminated in YPY launching a court action against the University.
 The BC Court of Appeal heard oral argument on February 4 and 5, 2016, and rendered its decision on April 18, 2016.
-The Court of Appeal dismissed the students’ argument that the Charter applies to public universities, ruling that public, taxpayer-funded universities are not government entities, and are not implementing government programs.
+The Court of Appeal dismissed the students’ argument that the Charter applies to public universities, ruling that public, taxpayer-funded universities are not government entities.

 All postering in the SUB and on UVSS poster boards located in the University must be in compliance with University Policy BP3105 Building Usage.